Lendico/partner-api-documentation/Security.md

 ```

 ## OAuth2
-Partner API is protected by OAuth2, for sending request you need to be authorized, for doing so, as part of the API onboarding,
+Partner API is protected by OAuth2.
+As part of the API onboarding,
 you will get the credentials for the OAuth2.
 With the credentials, you can make a `POST` request to obtain the token, see more information in the [Token API page](TokenApi.md).
 See an example of OAuth2 implementation client in the [Tutorials Page](Tutorials.md#java-apache-httpclient-full-implementation-of-a-client).